 Surgent's Stock vs. Asset Acquisitions of C Corporations (SVAS)

-A business conducted as a C corporation can be purchased in one of two ways, as an asset sale or a stock sale.
-In an asset sale, the buyer purchases the business by purchasing the assets which make up the C corporation's ongoing business.
-In a stock purchase, the buyer purchases the stock of the C corporation that owns all of the business assets.
+A business conducted as a C corporation can be purchased through an asset acquisition or a stock acquisition.
+In an asset acquisition, the buyer purchases the business by purchasing the assets that make up the C corporation's ongoing business.
+In a stock acquisition, the buyer purchases the stock of the C corporation that owns all or a majority of the business assets.
 The seller and the buyer are usually at odds over how to structure the acquisition.
-Tax practitioners advising their business clients should be fully conversant with the tax rules that apply to stock and asset sales.
+Tax practitioners advising their business clients should be fully conversant in the tax rules that apply to stock and asset acquisitions.
 Discussing and explaining those rules is the focus of this course.

-- Advantages and disadvantages to buyer and seller of an asset sale and a stock sale
+- Advantages and disadvantages to buyer and seller of an asset acquisition and a stock acquisition

 - Tax treatment of consulting agreements and covenants not to compete

-- Sale of personal goodwill associated with an asset sale
+- Sale of personal goodwill associated with an asset acquisition

-- Tax consequences associated with a stock sale and an asset sale
+- Tax consequences associated with a stock acquisition and an asset acquisition

-- Non-tax issues that must be considered when a corporation is sold
+- Non-tax issues that must be considered when a corporation is acquired

-- Advise owners of C corporations and those wishing to buy C corporations of the tax consequences associated with an asset or stock sale
+- Advise owners of C corporations and those wishing to acquire C corporations of the tax consequences associated with an asset or stock acquisition